 The first in his family to attend college, he attended the University of Notre Dame and later graduated from Harvard University’s John F. Kennedy School of Government with a master's degree in Public Policy.

-Now in his second term, Congressman Boyle represents the 13th congressional district, which includes parts of Philadelphia and Montgomery County.
-He currently serves on the House Foreign Affairs Committee and the House Committee on the Budget.
+Now in his third term, Congressman Boyle represents the 2nd Pennsylvania congressional district, which includes parts of Philadelphia and Montgomery County.
+He currently serves on the powerful House Ways and Means Committee and the House Committee on the Budget.
 He is the founder and co-chair of the “Blue Collar Caucus” which advocates for working families by addressing wage stagnation, job insecurity, and the future of work.